lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 Time synchronization
 --------------------

-:num:`Figure #fig-fmi-me-20-state-machine` shows the state machine for calling an FMU 2.0 for Model Exchange.
-To communicate with EnergyPlus, we are using the same API and calling sequence.
-TODO: Verify that this is what the C code does.
+.. todo:: Verify that this is what the C code does.

 .. _fig-fmi-me-20-state-machine: